 You could be:

-- launching and 'flying' your vehicle by remote control from the surface of the water to depths of up to 165 metres (some ROVs can dive to more than 3000 metres)
+- launching and 'flying' your vehicle by remote control from the surface of the water to depths of up to 165 metres (some ROVs can dive up to 4000 metres)

 - operating equipment such as cameras and interpreting data, sometimes in poor visibility, from video or sonar displays to calculate and keep track of the position of your vehicle